void of thought or knowledge

 sterile, like I'd just walked into an office building.

-a building or place that provides a particular service or is used for a particular industry
+a building or place that provides a particular service

 "Our first stop will be the Kendall